alextbradley/alextbradley.github.io/_pages/research.md

 In climate models, many processes are parametrized for computation tractability.
 In ice sheet models in particular, these are often related to melting, both at the grounding line and on the ice shelf itself.
 I use reduced complexity models, asymptotic methods, and ocean models to try to constrain these processes.

 #### Publications
+* Tipping point behaviour of submarine melting in ice-sheet grounding zones _in review_, **A. T. Bradley** and I. J. Hewitt

-* [Asymptotic Analysis of Subglacial Plumes in Stratified Environment](hhttps://royalsocietypublishing.org/doi/10.1098/rspa.2021.0846), **A. T. Bradley**, C. R. Williams, A. Jenkins, R. Arthern
+* [Asymptotic Analysis of Subglacial Plumes in Stratified Environment](https://royalsocietypublishing.org/doi/10.1098/rspa.2021.0846), **A. T. Bradley**, C. R. Williams, A. Jenkins, R. Arthern

 ### ...to large scales
 Bayesian calibration methods can be used to refine predictions of future Antarctic ice sheet loss.
 Currently, I am applying such methods to help to quantify the impact of the El-Niño Southern Oscillation on the past and future rate of ice loss from West Antarctica.